 Whether out in the fields or in the office, our expert staff are dedicated to growing the organic movement and assisting farmers through rigorous research, education, and outreach.

-Jeff Moyer is a world renowned authority in organic agriculture.
+Jeff Moyer is a world-renowned authority in organic agriculture.
 His expertise includes organic crop production systems with a focus on weed management, cover crops, crop rotations, equipment modification and use, and facilities design.
 Jeff is perhaps most well-known for conceptualizing and popularizing the No Till Roller Crimper for use in organic agriculture.
 His vast experience and knowledge regarding organic farming has provided the media with a reliable source and perspective for information on current agricultural issues.

 Join the Team